-Genetic factors also make some people more susceptible to hearing loss than others.
+Genetic factors make some people more susceptible to hearing loss than others.
 Their genes make them more predisposed to hearing loss due to ageing or induced by noise, drugs or infections.
 It is estimated that the causes of age-related hearing loss are 35-55% genetic.

 Examples of hereditary hearing loss causing hearing impairment include Otosclerosis, Usher's syndrome and Pendred syndrome.
 You can find more specific information about different syndromes under "syndromes of hearing loss".

 Inner ear sensory hair cells play a vital role in our hearing, and mutations in these cells can prevent them from functioning properly, resulting in hearing loss.